fehawen/hax/README.md

 ```
 Note however that *kitty* is currently the only terminal for which a config is generated, meaning that you'll have to either edit the script, or create the config manually, if you decide to use another terminal.
 This is easily done though.

-## Pal

-You'll need `pal` as this is where we get the colors from.
-It also allows us to change colors on the fly.
-Head on over [here](https://github.com/fehawen/pal) to get `pal` up and running, it's done in a heartbeat.

 ## Font

 The font used in the screenshots is `JetBrains Mono` which you'll find [here](https://www.jetbrains.com/lp/mono/)